-Christopher Walsh, Vice Chair
+Christopher Walsh, Chair (Governor’s Appointee)

 Christopher Walsh is the Vice President of Privacy & Fraud Prevention and Recovery at Harvard Pilgrim Health Care.
 He oversees Harvard Pilgrim’s Privacy Program, which develops and implements the organization’s privacy, access and patient health information policies and procedures.
 The program ensures that Harvard Pilgrim is adhering to these policies and procedures in compliance with federal and state laws.
 He also leads the effort to detect, investigate and prevent fraud, waste and abuse by providers and members against Harvard Pilgrim.